 If the request was successful

 — The responding STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports.
 The responding STA should indicate the same format and bandwidth in the Format and Bandwidth field as that requested by the initiating STA, if the responding STA supports this.
 The responding STA shall not indicate a bandwidth wider than requested.
 The responding STA shall not indicate a VHT format if DMG, HT- mixed or non-HT format was requested.
 The responding STA shall not indicate an HT format if DMG or non-HT format was requested.
-The responding STA shall not indicate a DMG format if VHT, HT-mixed or non-HT format was requested..
-The responding STA shall indicate, in the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement frame, whether it accommodates the Ranging Priority request transmitted by the in initiating STA according to Table 9-281b in 9.4.2.167..
+The responding STA shall not indicate a DMG format if VHT, HT-mixed or non-HT format was requested.
 The responding STA shall indicate EDCA-based HE format only if EDCA-based HE was requested (see 26.17.2) and the STA is operating in the 6 GHz band; otherwise the STA shall not indicate EDCA-based HE format.